 codesigndoc does not pick up one or more distribution .p12 files and/or provisioning profile(s), you can export those manually (the .p12 file from the Keychain Access app, provisioning profiles from Apple Developer Portal), just like you would when you transfer these files between Macs.

 codesigndoc does not find all the files, you should upload all the files collected by

 codesigndoc**!
 The base files collected by

-codesigndoc are essential for your project’s code signing: without those it’s not possible to create a signed IPA for the project!
+codesigndoc are essential for your app’s code signing: without those it’s not possible to create a signed .ipa of the app!

 You can upload, update, list, and delete iOS code signing files with the relevant Bitrise API.
 In this guide we show you how and in what order to use those...

 You can manually specify the code signing configuration in your Gradle configuration so that your app gets signed during the build process.

 You can create a signed APK using the Android Sign Step in your Bitrise workflow.
 This Step is configured to run if you have already uploaded your keystore file to...